bequrios/jolux-sphinx/doc/dates.md

 # Dates

-Concerning legislation, there is a number of dates that are important during the legislative process.
-All the date literals are modelled with datatype xsd:date.
+Concerning legislation, there are a number of dates that are important during the legislative process.
+All the date literals are modelled with datatype `xsd:date`.

-## Abstraction Level Work
+## Dates relevant to jolux:Work

 On the abstraction level of [jolux:Work](#Work), the following dates are important: